$0 Japan Highly Skilled Professional Visa Guide — Quick-Start Checklist

 Japan Highly Skilled Professional Visa: What It Is and Who Qualifies

-Most foreign professionals working in Japan are stuck on employer-tied work visas that reset every time they change jobs and offer no fast path to permanent residency.
-The Japan Highly Skilled Professional (HSP) visa was designed to fix exactly that problem — it attaches to you rather than just your job function, and it cuts the standard 10-year PR wait down to 1 or 3 years depending on your score.
+Most foreign professionals working in Japan are on work statuses tied to authorized activities and employers, with no automatic fast path to permanent residency.
+The Japan Highly Skilled Professional (HSP) visa combines a qualifying activity and employer relationship with a points-based profile assessment, and it cuts the standard 10-year PR wait down to 1 or 3 years depending on your score.

 Here's what the HSP system actually is, who it's for, and what you need to qualify.